odedstein/sgi-introduction-course/005_plotting_a_function/005_plotting_a_function.md

 as possible.
-To plot discrete functions with discrete color intervals, you can change the number appropriately.
+To plot discrete functions with discrete color intervals, you can change the number appropriately. gptoolbox also has the ability to add explicit isolines to your plot via the `isolines` command.

 A full list of all available colormaps can be seen by typing `help cbrewer`.
 The colormaps correspond to the ones on